adrichman/munchies/README.md

 Front-end: a framework might have helped me structure my code more cleanly.
 I figured it would be overkill for this project, but I came to find that I wasn't totally enjoying the process of navigating my code after all of my recent development having been done in angular, backbone, etc. I guess, for me, a little structure and convention can go a long way, even in a small app.

 ##Testing
 My biggest failure on this project was moving too quickly in the begining and not sticking with TDD.
 A test framework, Mocha, with tools like Chai, Supertest and Sinon, are all usually good to help me with my development.
-However, I spun my wheels very long on what appears to be currently broken implementations in Mocha for asynchronous testing.
-Without being able to successfully stub out any of the features of my API without my tests allowing me to resolve in callbacks or promises, I decided I would move forward with building and figure out which Mocha commit to roll back to later, or which past project to yank it from.
-It was a tough decision but I felt pressure to advance and build it out.
-Now I have an incomplete test suite and it's the absolute priority to fix this before implementing any new features.
+I felt the pressure to advance and build it out due to time constraints, but now I have an incomplete test suite, which is the top priority to fix before implementing any new features.
+I believe the lack of unit testing along the way led to some overly-tight coupling between modules that I would like to revisit.

 my blog: [www.adamrichman.com](http://www.adamrichman.com)